BeingDpace/Web-Data-Management/README.md

+# Web Data Management
-# Project done in Web-Data-Management on collaboration with Muraj Shrestha and Daniel Evilsizor
+Project done in Web-Data-Management on collaboration with Muraj Shrestha and Daniel Evilsizor